ThrillStays

 European Trails

 The West Highland Way in Scotland is arguably the most dog-friendly long-distance trail in Europe.
-The wet climate means water is never a concern, wild camping is legal (and dog-friendly), and most pubs and B&Bs along the route welcome dogs with the same enthusiasm they welcome walkers.
+The wet climate means water is never a concern, wild camping is legal (and dog-friendly), and most pubs and B&Bs along the route welcome dogs enthusiastically.

 Other International Options

-Tongariro Northern Circuit — New Zealand (4 days) Dogs are not allowed in Tongariro NP, but I include it as an example of research you must do.
-New Zealand’s Department of Conservation (DOC) is strict about dogs on conservation land due to kiwi and native bird protection.
-However, many private trails and some DOC tracks outside of national parks allow dogs.
-The Queen Charlotte Track in the Marlborough Sounds is dog-friendly and spectacular.
+Tongariro Northern Circuit — New Zealand Dogs are not allowed in Tongariro NP, but New Zealand’s Department of Conservation restricts dogs on most conservation land due to native bird protection.
+The Queen Charlotte Track in the Marlborough Sounds is dog-friendly and spectacular — a genuinely excellent alternative.

 Atlas Mountains Day Hikes — Morocco Local shepherding culture means dogs are common in the Atlas Mountains.
 Day hikes from Imlil into the valleys below Toubkal are dog-friendly, though you should be prepared for encounters with village dogs.
 Keep your dog leashed when passing through villages.